jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 All these advances revolutionized navigation.
 These scientific frameworks enabled precise celestial mapping, trajectory calculations, and gravitational corrections.
 From maritime navigation to GPS and space exploration, these theories allow humans to calculate positions with extraordinary accuracy across Earth and space.

 And thus we come to the end of our history overview of the history of physics.
-We started in Ancient Greece where humans first sought to uncover natural laws in place of mythological stories to explain the universe.
+We started in ancient Greece where humans first sought to uncover natural laws in place of mythological stories to explain the universe.
 The Romans built and spread the work of Greek philosophers, whose work continued inside if Islamic civilization for centuries.

 As the Renaissance return Greek philosophy to Europe, it mixed with toolmaking advanced enough to make instruments like the telescope and microscope that gave us new vantage points.
 We more experiences, natural philosophers became scientists.
 The human mastery exploded.